fjfnaranjo/RogueDM/docs/pages/mainpage.md

 [//]: # (General definitions not included as output in welcome page)

 \namespace roguedm
-\brief General namespace (for the local and network interfaces).
+\brief General namespace.

 This namespace is used for the general application operations and types.
+Its also used for the CLI and network interfaces

 \namespace roguedm_gui
 \brief Namespace for the SDL2 graphical interface.